sabifo4/BIOL0033/server/README.md

 # Accessing the `biol0033` server

 This year, to avoid software installation issues and compatibility problems resulting from using different operating systems, we will all be using the same remote server!
-We have been lucky enough to have [Stephen Lang](https://profiles.ucl.ac.uk/104417-stephen-lang) and [Werner Van Niekerk](https://profiles.ucl.ac.uk/60984-werner-van-niekerk) from [UCL's Advanced Research Computing Centre](https://www.ucl.ac.uk/advanced-research-c) design the server you will be using during all the practical sessions -- we are truly grateful to them! :smile:
+We have been lucky enough to have [Stephen Lang](https://profiles.ucl.ac.uk/104417-stephen-lang) and [Werner Van Niekerk](https://profiles.ucl.ac.uk/60984-werner-van-niekerk) from [UCL's Advanced Research Computing Centre](https://www.ucl.ac.uk/advanced-research-c) develop the server you will be using during all the practical sessions -- we are truly grateful to them! :smile:

 We have put together the following step-by-step tutorial with some examples that show you how to access the server, upload/download files, run scripts on the server, and use the R console to run in-house scripts.
 Please make sure you get familiar with this interface before the practical sessions.